mbhulin/OrientTutorial/schema_for_locations.md

 In this tutorial we will use the third alternative because *LINKLIST* is an interesting special feature of OrientDB.
 Since positions can also be used to indicate the position of *mobile objects* we don't embed them into locations.

-## Create the Vertex Classes "Position" using the Java API
+## Create the Vertex Class "Position" using the Java API

 If you prefer to watch the next screencast video click on the video start page.

-<a href="EclipseRobotWorldModel2a.mp4
+<a href="EclipseRobotWorldModel2.mp4
 " target="_blank"><img src="StartScreencastVideo.jpg"
 alt="Eclipse Video" width="200" height="30" border="10" /></a>